cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 8-9-10.md

 	- $\oplus$ denotes the XOR operation.
 	- $P_k$ is the encryption function with key $k$.

-This chaining process is repeated for each block, so each ciphertext block ci depends on the encryption of the previous block, making it unique even if identical plaintext blocks appear in different parts of the message.
+This chaining process is repeated for each block, so each ciphertext block $c_i$ depends on the encryption of the previous block, making it unique even if identical plaintext blocks appear in different parts of the message.

 #### Decryption in CBC Mode
-The decryption process is essentially the reverse of encryption For each ciphertext block ci, the decryption function $P_k^{-1}$ is applied to remove the encryption, yielding the XOR ed result of the current plaintext block and the previous ciphertext block.
+The decryption process is essentially the reverse of encryption For each ciphertext block $c_i$, the decryption function $P_k^{-1}$ is applied to remove the encryption, yielding the XOR ed result of the current plaintext block and the previous ciphertext block.
 Mathematically:
 $$P_k^{-1} \cdot c_i \oplus c_{i-1}$$
 where:
 - $P_{k−1}$ is the decryption function for the block cipher.